yogisinha/autodiff/README.md

 # autodiff
-Small auto differentiation python library for learning purpose
+Small auto differentiation python library implementing very small subset of functions, enough to train a small network.
+It was written for learning purpose.